Airfoil Geometry Schema

 This schema supports standard NACA designations, externally stored coordinate files, inline coordinate definitions, and parameterized coefficient-based representations.

-As of 2026-03-25, AirfoilFactory.from_spec(...) constructs runtime airfoils for naca4, naca4_modified, naca5, and naca5_modified.
+As of 2026-03-31, AirfoilFactory.from_spec(...) constructs runtime airfoils for naca4, naca4_modified, naca5, naca5_modified, ellipse, cst, and spline.

 Other families documented in this schema are planned schema targets, but they are not yet constructable through the current runtime factory and are tracked as roadmap work rather than migration-completion work.